microsoft/dstoolkit-devcontainers/README.md

 - Multiple Dev Container samples (both CPU and GPU) with many common config steps already configured as following:
   - Automated code quality checks (linter and auto formatter) with black, flake8, isort and bandit on VSCode on save
   - Automated code quality checks (linter and auto formatter) with black, flake8, isort and bandit as precommit hook
-  - Zero effort transition from local env to Azure Machine Learning (cloud based env) by leveraging the same Dev Container
+  - Zero effort transition from local env to Azure Machine Learning (cloud based env) by leveraging the same Dockerfile
   - Pre-configured VSCode extensions installed such as python, jupyter, shellcheck, code-spell-checker, git tools etc
 - [Github Actions and Azure DevOps CI pipelines](#ci-pipeline) that run linters (flake8 and bandit) and pytest with test result reporting and coverage reporting
 - Pull Request templates that helps you to write a good PR description for both Github and Azure DevOps